arkency/posts/posts/2017-07-14-how-to-safely-store-api-keys-in-rails-apps.md

   * DB leak
   * ENV or code leak, which contain the secret you use for encryption
 * If only one of them happens, that's not enough.
+* Safest approach

 #### Cons

-* a bit more complicated, but not much
+* A bit more complicated, but not much
+* Your test might be a bit slower when you strongly encrypt/decrypt in most important models, which are used a lot